Pop Culture Madness!

 A tough, durable kind of plastic, polystyrene, was invented.

-1990's Pogs craze was single handedly started by a 5th grade teacher in Hawaii.
+A 5th-grade teacher in Hawaii single-handedly started 1990’s Pogs craze.
 She showed the game she used to play as a little girl to her class in 1991.
 Pogs originated from Hawaii as early as 1927.

-Edwin Perkins devised a method of removing the liquid from Fruit Smack so the remaining powder could be re-packaged in envelopes under a new name to be called Kool-Ade.
+Edwin Perkins devised a method of removing the liquid from Fruit Smack so the remaining powder could be re-packaged in envelopes under a new name, Kool-Ade.

 Having been founded in Chicago in 1927, the Harlem Globetrotters never played a 'home' game in Harlem until 1968

-George P. Burdell who received all undergrad degrees from Georgia Tech, served in the military and on Mad magazine's board of directors, and led Time's poll for Person of the Year, also he Is completely made up.
-He was created in 1927, when Ed Smith received 2 enrollment forms.
+George P. Burdell received all undergrad degrees from Georgia Tech, served in the military and on Mad magazine’s board of directors, and led the Times’s poll for Person of the Year.
+He is also completely made up.
+He was created in 1927 when Ed Smith received two enrollment forms.

 Several million people in the United States sent over 100,000 petitions urging Congress to adopt the metric system.
 It is still under consideration.

-Calvin Coolidge walked outside of his vacation home to waiting reporters, handed them a slip of paper that said, "I do not choose to run for President in nineteen-twenty-eight.", took no questions, and went back inside.
+Calvin Coolidge walked outside his vacation home to waiting reporters and handed them a slip of paper that said, “I do not choose to run for President in nineteen-twenty-eight.” he took no questions and went back inside.

 Garnet Carter built the first public miniature golf course, Tom Thumb Golf, on Lookout Mountain in Tennessee.

-Charles D. B. King won the presidential election in Liberia when he got 234,000 votes against the opponents 9,000.
+Charles D. B. King won the presidential election in Liberia with 234,000 votes against the opponents’ 9,000.
 There were 15,000 registered voters in Liberia at the time.
-The Guinness Book of Records recognizes the presidential election of 1927 in Liberia as the most fraudulent election reported in history.
+The Guinness Book of Records recognizes the presidential election 1927 in Liberia as the most fraudulent election reported in history.

-Hans Langseth died, along with the world's longest beard.
-You can see it at the Smithonian Institute.
+Hans Langseth died, along with the world’s longest beard.
+You can see it at the Smithsonian Institute.

 RIP, Scandals, Sad and Odd News